Flooding damaged homes and forced some families to evacuate from Myers Park and along Westfield Road.

 A thunderstorm stalled over central Mecklenburg County on Aug.
 5 dropping nearly seven inches of rain in less than four hours.
 More than 150 homes and businesses flooded, mostly northwest and west of uptown Charlotte.
 Emergency responders assisted nearly 90 people caught in flooded vehicles and flooded buildings.
 Damage was more than $2 million, mostly in the Irwin, Stewart and "big" Sugar Creek Watersheds.
 Two people drowned in Irvins Creek in southeast Charlotte.
 See the rainfall map.

-Isolated flooding occurred in late September when a five-day rainy period included several heavy downpours.
+Isolated flooding occurred again in late September when a five-day rainy period included several heavy downpours.
 The intense rain interfered with Festival in the Park and the Carolina Panthers' home football game against the Jaguars on Sept.
 25.

 Part of the roof of SouthPark mall collapsed due to heavy rain from a July thunderstorm.
 The most significant stream flooding was along McMullen Creek in south Charlotte.
 See the rainfall map.